AlexanderGzyl/e-commerce-group-project/README.md

 ![homepage](https://user-images.githubusercontent.com/50504143/173117242-eac3efc5-6d7f-44e3-8fc9-70d1b70dd80d.jpg)

 ## Goal
 The goal of this project is to build from scratch a fully functional e-commerce store.
 A big part of the project was learning how to code in a team.
 Good communication was key to our success.
+We achieved this using Discord, Trello and pair programming.

 ## Tech stack
 MongoDB, Mongoose, React, Node.Js and Express